open-guides/og-aws/README.md

 -	**What does “serverless” mean?** This idea of using Lambda for application logic has grown to be called **serverless** since you don't explicitly manage any server instances, as you would with EC2.
 This term is a bit confusing since the functions themselves do of course run on servers managed by AWS.
 [Serverless, Inc.](http://serverless.com/) also uses this word for the name of their company and [their own open source framework](https://github.com/serverless/serverless), but the term is usually meant more generally.
 -	The release of Lambda and [API Gateway](#api-gateway) in 2015 triggered a startlingly rapid adoption in 2016, with many people writing about [serverless architectures](http://martinfowler.com/articles/serverless.html) in which many applications traditionally solved by managing EC2 servers can be built without explicitly managing servers at all.
+-	The [Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model) can help to define, manage, and deploy serverless applications on Lambda.
 -	**Frameworks:** [Several frameworks](https://github.com/anaibol/awesome-serverless#frameworks) for building and managing serverless deployment are emerging.
 -	The [Awesome Serverless](https://github.com/anaibol/awesome-serverless) list gives a good set of examples of the relatively new set of tools and frameworks around Lambda.
 -	The [**Serverless framework**](https://github.com/serverless/serverless) is a leading new approach designed to help group and manage Lambda functions.
 It’s approaching version 1 as of August 2016) and is popular among a small number of users.